abelsiqueira/abelsiqueira.github.io-old2/content/blog/2022-01-26-python-and-julia-2.md

 # Speed up your Python code using Julia

-I worked on this blog post working for eScience Center.
+I worked on this blog post working for the Netherlands eScience Center.
 Co-authored by Faruk Diblen.

 Check the blog post [here](https://blog.esciencecenter.nl/speed-up-your-python-code-using-julia-f97a6c155630).